mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 mapView.mapboxMap.styleURI = .standard
 ```

-The Mapbox Standard style features 4 light presets: Day, Dusk, Dawn, and Night.
-The style light preset can be changed from the default, “Day”, to another preset with a single line of code:
+The Mapbox Standard style features 4 light presets: `day`, `dusk`, `dawn`, and `night`.
+The style light preset can be changed from the default, `day`, to another preset with a single line of code.
+Here you identify which imported style (`basemap`) you want to change the `lightPresent` config on, as well as the value (`dusk`) you want to change it to.

 ```swift
 mapView.mapboxMap.setStyleImportConfigProperty(for: "basemap", config: "lightPreset", value: "dusk")
 ```

 Changing the light preset will alter the colors and shadows on your map to reflect the time of day.
-For more information, check out the New-3D Lighting API section.
+For more information, check out the New 3D Lighting API section.

 Similarly, you can set other configuration properties on the Standard style such as showing POIs, place labels, or specific fonts: